 Catalogues will be available about 10 days prior to the Sale.
-If you would like to apply for one please send £6 (cheques payable to Brightwells) to Brightwells, Horse & Pony Dept., Easters Court, Leominster, Herefordshire HR6 0DE.
+If you would like to apply for one please send £5 (cheques payable to Brightwells) to Brightwells, Horse & Pony Dept., Easters Court, Leominster, Herefordshire HR6 0DE.
 Alternatively payment can be made through our website with a credit or debit card.
-Annual catalogue subscriptions are available, please contact the office for further details.

 Prospective Purchasers will be required to pre-register at the Sales Office and will be given a buyers number.
 You will be asked for a form of identification that proves your present name and address such as a driving licence or a recent utility bill.